 # How can I do this for my altcoin?

-Your altcoin does not need it, almost nobody use it compared to bitcoin.
+Your altcoin does not need it.
+Almost nobody uses it compared to bitcoin.

 # Do you plan to destroy Bitcoin?

-What if somebody start spreading a corrupted snapshot on wild scale?
+What if somebody starts spreading a corrupted snapshot on the wild scale?

 I think this issue can be mitigated at the social layer.
-If several person start using social media for spreading their
+If several people start using social media to spread their

 bitcoin-cli getutxosetinfo every 10 000 blocks, any corrupt snapshot would be soon detected.
 We plan to make expose the hash via